ritik185/projmanag_v1.1256/README.md

 its not a final version

 Features
-Create new projects
+Create new projects,
-Assign tasks to team members
+Assign tasks to team members,
-Set deadlines
+Set deadlines,
-Create custom task lists
+Create custom task lists,
-Assign due dates to individual tasks
+Assign due dates to individual tasks.